mvolkmann/blog/src/oci-smalltalk-article.md

 1. Enter a name such as your last name and press return.
 1. Open the World menu and select "Save Image and Quit" or "Quit without saving" (since you have already saved the changes).
-1. Locate the image file and double-click it to reopen the saved image.
+1. Locate the image file.
+   In macOS, it can be reopened by double-clicking it.
+   In Windows, run the command <???>.
 1. Verify that all the windows reappear in their saved locations and that all the code you added is present.